smhurf/lewagon_challenges/07-Data-Engineering/03-ML-Iteration/02-MLFlow-quickstart/README.md

 ```
 pip install mlflow
 ```
-launch mlflow server in your current directory `mlflow ui`
+launch mlflow server in your current directory:
 ```
 mlflow ui
 ```

 Check [here](http://127.0.0.1:5000/#/) your local mlflow tracking server MLFlow defines experiments and runs, you have different runs inside one experiment For instance for experiment *model_experiment*, you'll have :